craftingcity/RollHighOrDie/Combat and Actions/Generic Actions.md

 You attempt to conceal yourself.
 Make a Stealth Skill Check.
 If a creature that considers you hostile has Line of Sight on you, you make the check with Disadvantage.

-If the result is 14 or greater, you are under the 'Hidden' [[Condition]].
+If the result is 14 or greater, you are gain the 'Hidden' [[Condition]].